European Train Control System: Baseline 3

+Baseline 4

+ETCS Baseline 4 was published on 8 September 2023 by the European Union, together with the ATO Baseline 1, RMR: GSM-R B1 MR1 and FRMCS Baseline 0.

+The European Union Agency for Railways will prepare a report to the commission by 1 January 2025 on the availability of ETCS on-board products compliant with ETCS Baseline 4 and ATO Baseline 1, and on the availability of FRMCS on-board prototypes.

 Deployment planning

 The development of ETCS has matured to a point that cross-border traffic is possible and some countries have announced a date for the end of older systems.
 The first contract to run the full length of a cross-border railway was signed by Germany and France in 2004 on the high-speed line from Paris to Frankfurt, including LGV Est. The connection opened in 2007 using ICE3MF, to be operational with ETCS trains by 2016.
 The Netherlands, Germany, Switzerland and Italy have a commitment to open Corridor A from Rotterdam to Genoa for freight by the start of 2015.
 Non-European countries also are starting to deploy ERTMS/ETCS, including Algeria, China, India, Israel, Kazakhstan, Korea, Mexico, New Zealand, and Saudi Arabia.
-Australia will switch to ETCS on some dedicated lines starting in 2013.
+Australia would switch to ETCS on some dedicated lines starting in 2013.

 The European Commission has mandated that European railways to publish their deployment planning up to 5 July 2017.
 This will be used to create a geographical and technical database (TENtec) that can show the ETCS deployment status on the Trans-European Network.
 From the comparative overview the commission wants to identify the needs for additional coordination measures to support the implementation.
 Synchronous with the publication of ETCS SRS 3.6.0 on 15 June 2017 the Regulation 2016/796/EC was published.
 It mandates the replacement of the European Railways Agency by the European Union Agency for Railways.
 The agency was tasked with the creation of a regulatory framework for a Single European Railway Area (SERA) in the 4th Railway Package to be resolved in late June 2016.
 A week later the new EU Agency for Railways emphasized the stability of B3R2 and the usage as the foundation for oncoming ETCS implementations in the EU.
 Based on projections in the Rhine-Alps-Corridor, a break-even of the cross-border ETCS implementation is expected in the early 2030s.
 A new memorandum of understanding was signed on InnoTrans in September 2016 for a completion of the first ETCS Deployment Plan targets by 2022.
 The new planning was accepted by the European Commission in January 2017 with a goal to have 50% of the Core Network Corridors equipped by 2023 and the remainder in a second phase up to 2030.